amandaguglieri/hackinglife/docs/server-side-template-injection-ssti.md

 custom_email={{self}}
 ```

 What we have here is essentially server-side code execution inside a sandbox.
-See for instance this Intruder attack with server-side template payloads:
+See for instance this entrudet performed on Burpsuite Repeater module with server-side template payloads:

 ![Example](img/nunchucks_1.png)